doronli/soldier-idp-whtatapp-automation/README.md

 - Enter your message and click "Send Now" for immediate broadcast.
 - To schedule: pick a future date/time (must be ≥30s in future, ≤30 days) and click "Schedule".
 - View existing schedules in the "Scheduled Messages" table; cancel pending ones.
+- Manage groups in the "Groups" section: add new groups, delete existing ones, and view all groups.

 ### API Usage